CompuTec/computec-docs/docs/ksef/user-guide/incoming-invoices/prepare-for-process.md

     ![Invoice Lines section showing assigned item codes or G/L accounts](media/prep-process/ksef-incom-21e.png)

-### Assign an Item Code or G/L Account manually
+## Assign an Item Code or G/L Account manually

-If a line has not been matched automatically, or you want to change the assigned value:
+If a line has not been matched automatically during processing, or you want to change the assigned value:

 1. Find the required line.